C0PEP0D/otto/README.md

 ### Reinforcement learning

-Approximately optimal solutions can be obtained using deep reinforcement learning.
+Near-optimal policies can be obtained using deep reinforcement learning.
 The training algorithm is a model-based version of DQN (Mnih et al., Nature, 2015).